Mohammed-AhmedAF/GUI-DigitalClock/README.md

 You can turn the Python script into a standalone application using `pyinstaller --onefile --noconsole -n "DigitalClock GUI" gui.py`.

 ## To-do
-Adding cycling of baudrate via external interrupt
+Adding cycling of baudrate via external interrupt.

 ## Wiring
 ### LCD Wiring